 eCommerce is all about marketing and connections.
 If there is a demand for your products and have an idea of where to market them (social media, events, etc.), it is entirely feasible to launch yet another successful eCommerce business.
 Most of your predecessors likely took full advantage of the fact that eCommerce stores are open 24/7.
 Capitalizing on this opportunity would surely maximize your earning capacity.

 You’d be amazed by how many small towns still don’t have trendy coffee shops.
-In addition to the quality of the products, people love coffee shops because of their atmosphere and complementary offerings, like pastries or healthier snacks.
+In addition to the products’ quality, people love coffee shops because of their atmosphere and complementary offerings, like pastries or healthier snacks.
 Your customers must have a reason to choose your business over Starbucks, Dunkin’ Donuts, etc. Many independent coffee shops compete with franchises by creating an environment that is so comforting that people don’t want to leave.

 Like restaurants, location plays a major role in the success of coffee shops.
-They must be situated near other businesses to maximize foot traffic, as well as near or on busy roads so customers can stop on their way to work.
+They must be situated near other businesses to maximize foot traffic and near or on busy roads so customers can stop on their way to work.
 The goal of every coffee shop is to have customers coming in from dawn until dusk.

-If your grocery store is your town’s main source of alcohol, the local liquor market may be up for grabs.
+If your grocery store is your town’s main alcohol source, the local liquor market may be up for grabs.
 Alcohol broader one of the few “recession-proof” industries because people buy liquor no matter what shape the economy is significant.
 The challenge of starting such a lucrative business is staying compliant with local regulations and taxes.
-You’ll need to secure substantial documentation, including the notoriously expensive liquor license. a specific is one business where it pays to follow a guide as you acquire the necessary resources for launching operations.
+You’ll need to secure substantial documentation, including the notoriously expensive liquor license.

 Handyman or Tradesman